 – Lessons are cumulative, with each new lesson building on the code taught in previous lessons.

-Phonics experts recommend at least half an hour of daily, discrete phonics teaching: ”Direct, focused phonics” teaching should take place ”every day in Reception and key stage 1” (Ofsted.
+”Direct, focused phonics” teaching should take place ”every day in Reception and key stage 1” (Ofsted.
 2019).
-Children should apply (practise) the phonics knowledge and skills they’ve been taught, in their reading and writing throughout the day.
+Children should apply (practise) the phonics knowledge and skills they’ve been taught in any reading and writing they do throughout the day, and the materials provided should enable them to do so.

 ”It is difficult to overstate the value of practice.
 For a new skill to become automatic or for new knowledge to become long-lasting, sustained practice, beyond the point of mastery, is necessary.”